-The group show organised by The Foundation for Art and Culture, Bonn, is currently at the Tretyakov Gallery in Moscow until February 21, 2021, before moving onto venues in Berlin and Paris.
+The group show organised by The Foundation for Art and Culture, Bonn, will be presented at the Tretyakov Gallery in Moscow from 11 November 2020, before moving onto venues in Berlin and Paris.

 At the head of the international curatorial committee are Chairman of The Foundation for Art and Culture, Walter Smerling, and General Director of the Tretyakov Gallery, Zelfira Tregulova.
 They will oversee participating artists including Olafur Eliasson, Mona Hatoum and Wolfgang Tillmans, who will unite to form the many amazing geographical, social, political and cultural landscapes Europe has to offer.

 Slavs and Tatars's Mystical Protest (2011).
 Installation view at Ujazdowski Castle Centre for Contemporary Art, Warsaw, 2016 Photo: Bartosz Górka.
 Diversity United.
 A joint exhibition by Tretyakov Gallery, Moscow, and Foundation for Art and Culture, Bonn. www.stiftungkunst.de

 Tackling topics of overriding social and artistic significance, such as freedom, dignity, conflict, (mental) landscapes and identity, Diversity United presents a survey of contemporary European art following the fall of the Iron Curtain in the late 20th Century.
 It seeks to highlight the importance of a united Europe in times of political uncertainty, underlining the importance of intercultural dialogue by presenting “a broad panorama of different artistic approaches, a chorus of voices which encourages visitors to think, to analyse, to discuss, to feel compassion or experience deep emotions - thus rendering the human in a world which sometimes appears hostile to humanistic values”, in the words of Zelfira Tregulova.